lammitch95/FitEarn/README.md

 # FitEarn

 ## Overview
 FitEarn is an innovative mobile application designed to inspire and reward physical activity.
-FitEarn tracks users' steps and distance traveled, converting their physical effort into a unique currency.
-This currency can be used to customize avatars, redeem rewards, or contribute to charitable causes, creating a dual benefit of personal health and positive social impact.
+FitEarn tracks users steps and distance traveled, converting their physical effort into a unique currency.
+This currency can be used to purchase avatars, redeem rewards, or contribute to charitable causes creating a dual benefit of personal health and positive social impact.

 ## Problem and Community Benefit